encode42/MatrixChecks/README.md

 Make an issue at the issues page with the right template.
 If you describe what you want changed/fixed well, chances are it'll be taken care of quickly.
 If you already know what the issue is or how to fix it, feel free to make a pull request containing the change and why you made it.
 Issues: [Here](https://github.com/Encode42/MatrixChecks/issues)
 Pull Requests: [Here](https://github.com/Encode42/MatrixChecks/pulls)

+### 4. There's weird things in my kick messages!
+Do the "weird things" look like "`%gp_o_pr%`"?
+If so, you have not installed `language.yml`.
+This file is required to replace those placeholders with what they're meant to be.
+[Installation](https://github.com/Encode42/MatrixChecks#server-usage)

+### 5. Can I modify the files in MatrixChecks?
+Yes!
+I encourage you to do so.
+Since all servers are different, you most likely will have to modify the files anyways.
+You can also distribute it all you want or use it on a large network, just please don't claim it all as your own.
+(Credit the original authors)